open-gamma-ray-astro/2016-04_IACT_DL3_Meeting/notes/2016-06-07-IACT_DL3_Telcon.md

 * Organisation: Christoph didn't send reminders, that's why there were so few participants.
 Will send announcements and reminders for next monthly IACT DL3 telcon to CTA-DATA and OPEN-GAMMA-RAY-ASTRO mailing lists.
+* We agree to put back `RA_PNT` and `DEC_PNT` in the `EVENTS` header for now, and add a note that DL3 producers and consumers should implement the new `POINTING` table, which will likely be the long-term solution for this info.
 * Where to put livetime info in DL3?
   * This is a key quantity used by most science analyses (flux is roughly excess over livetime)